kLayz3/monad/README.md

 }
 ```

-(2) Wrap your type into the generic MONAD `TContainer`, and then optionally declare
+**[2]** Wrap your type into the generic MONAD `TContainer`, and then optionally declare
-SO's via pointer handles
+SO's via pointer handles:
 ```
 struct TFRSCont : TContainer<RNFRS> {
     TFRSCont(); // <-- must have some ctor to give it a name. void Setup() override; // <-- must have void Init(TDictInfo info) override; // <-- optional

-    /* Declare series of SO's here, via pointer handles. */ std::array<SCIParam, RNFRS::N_VALID_SCI> *sci_param{};
+    /* Declare series of SO's here, via pointer handles.
+     * Can be left blank if only columnar data needs to be represented. */ std::array<SCIParam, RNFRS::N_VALID_SCI> *sci_param{};
     std::string* parameterFile;